 \nc

-Next we discuss the outer sparsity for the annular proximity graph with angle constraints.
-We start with a result that applies for all choices of $\veps_- \in [0, (1/4)\veps_+]$ and then refine the estimates when we take $\veps_- = c \veps_+$.
+Next we study the outer connectivity condition for annular proximity graphs with angle constraints.
+We start with a result that applies for all choices of $\veps_- \in [0, \frac{1}{4}\veps_+]$ and then refine the estimates for the case $\veps_- = c \veps_+$.

-\begin{lemma} Suppose that $\mathcal{M}_l \cap \M_k\not = \emptyset$ and let $x\in \M_l$ and $y \in \M_k$ be such that $|x-y|<\veps_+$.
-Assume that $\dist(x, \M_{kl})> r$.
+\begin{lemma} Suppose that $\mathcal{M}_l \cap \M_k\not = \emptyset$, and let $x\in \M_l$ and $y \in \M_k$ be such that $|x-y|<\veps_+$.
+Assume that $\dist(y, \M_{l})\ge\dist(x, \M_{k})> r$.
 If $y$ is such that